Corey Ivy: First stint with Browns

 On July 12, 2000, he was signed by the Cleveland Browns and was part of their training camp before being waived on August 27.

 Chicago Enforcers

-Playing for the Chicago Enforcers in 2001, Ivy lead the XFL in interceptions in the league's lone year of existence.
+Playing for the Chicago Enforcers in 2001, Ivy lead the XFL in interceptions in the league's first year of existence.

 Tampa Bay Buccaneers

 Ivy was signed by the Tampa Bay Buccaneers on June 4, 2001.
 He made his NFL debut at the Detroit Lions on November 11 and recorded six tackles.
 In 2002, he played in all 16 regular season games and three postseason games and was a member of the victorious Super Bowl XXXVII team.
 The following season, he again played in all 16 contests and finished the season with 17 tackles.
 In 2004, he played in all 16 games for the third season running posting 17 special teams tackles.

 St. Louis Rams

 Corey Ivy signed for the St. Louis Rams on May 2, 2005.
 In his only season with the team he played in all 16 games and recorded a career-high 57 tackles and two sacks.